lucasjellema/tech-radar-prototype2/development-log.md

 - zoom in on a single (or a few?) sector - that sector fills up the (angle of the) radar - the other sectors are hidden and so are blips in those sectors (same as hiding some or all other sectors?); note: the user assigned x,y are useless in this case; polar could perhaps be converted: multiply phi with how much more angle the sector gets to fill up

-- zoom in on a single ring - that ring fills up the entire (width of the) radar - the other rings are hidden and so are the blips those rings
+- zoom in on a single ring - that ring fills up the entire (width of the) radar - the other rings are hidden and so are the blips in those rings

 - allow removal of viewpoint, template, object type, rating type, objects of a specific type

 - blip zoom "slider" - apply scaling factor to all the blips (not to any other element)
 - generate blips in Viewpoint for all objects | selected objects
-- assign unique identifiers to objects and ratings (to allow merging)

-- have input field for entering color value (in addition to color picker) with datalist / combobox with common colors
 - ?? record blip coordinates as polar coordinates

 - define "start angle" for sectors (to get tilting/rotating effect)

-- auto-map for radar: derive sectors from distinct property values (and angle from number of entries for each value), derive rings from distinct property values (and width from number of entries for each value); user can edit labels and sequence in radar editor
+- auto-map for radar:  derive rings from distinct property values (and width from number of entries for each value); user can edit labels and sequence in radar editor
 - have defaults associated with viewpoint; currently, defaults are created for the current viewpoint and do not synchronize with a new viewpoint
 - store state (including defaults) in localstorage (to be reinstated in a later session)
 - CSV to (Data Model to) Radar wizard